 5 + 10

 23 + 10

 35 + 10

-If a student took a written test with problems like these, they would no doubt get them all correct.
+On a written test with problems like these, most students would no doubt get them all correct.
 But I can’t tell you how many students don’t have the Number Sense skills to know the pattern that allows them to do these quickly and effortlessly.
 This is easily remediable but only if you know that it needs to be!
 Assessing out loud, interview style tells me if a student knows these with automaticity or of they have to slow down and figure them out.

 - When a student gets a problem wrong, it lets me know WHY they got it wrong.
 The more multi-step a math problem is, the more possible reasons there are for a student to miss it.
 Knowing the reason is pretty important if you’re aim is to improve the sitch.